-Care Coordination is a single access point for hospitals and community providers to connect, communicate, and act, getting patients the care they need faster.
+Care Coordination serves as a single access point for hospitals and community providers to connect, communicate, and collaborate.
+This program addresses one of the most pressing challenges facing Maryland's health and human services system: reducing preventable hospital readmissions.

 Coordinated Care